loda-lang/loda-programs/oeis/list3.md

 * [A198586](http://oeis.org/A198586) ([program](198/A198586.asm)): a(n) = (4^A001651(n+1) - 1)/3: numbers (4^k-1)/3 for k > 1, not multiples of 3.
 * [A198633](http://oeis.org/A198633) ([program](198/A198633.asm)): Total number of round trips, each of length 2*n on the graph P_3 (o-o-o).
 * [A198635](http://oeis.org/A198635) ([program](198/A198635.asm)): Total number of round trips, each of length 2*n on the graph P_5 (o-o-o-o-o).
+* [A198638](http://oeis.org/A198638) ([program](198/A198638.asm)): Number of 2n X 2 0..2 arrays with values 0..2 introduced in row major order and each element equal to an even number of horizontal and vertical neighbors.
 * [A198643](http://oeis.org/A198643) ([program](198/A198643.asm)): a(n) = 5*3^n-1.
 * [A198644](http://oeis.org/A198644) ([program](198/A198644.asm)): 8*3^n-1.
 * [A198645](http://oeis.org/A198645) ([program](198/A198645.asm)): a(n) = 10*3^n - 1.